nsum/ms3-hotel-task-manager/README.md

 -   [Esprima jQuery Validator](https://esprima.org/demo/validate.html) - [Results](/static/readme-files/validate-jquery.png)
 -   [Lighhouse Tool](https://developers.google.com/web/tools/lighthouse) - [Results](/static/readme-files/lighthouse-report.png)

-### Manual Testing:
+### Manual Testing Procedures:
 # insert testing here
 =====================
+- changed to redirects after seeing that on refresh it pops form resubmit

 ### Unresolved Issues:
-- When creating new task there is a very small area of date picker which if clicked does not trigger date picker but rather enables user to manually input values. due_date used to be text format so it would save the input, but I changed due_date to save as date format so if by any chance wrong format is inputted page throws an error and the task is not saved.
+- When creating or editing task sometimes date picker doesn't trigger on click but rather enables user to manually input values.
+It also happens every time user tabs from task description to due_date. due_date used to be text format so it would save the input, but I changed due_date to save as date format so if by any chance wrong format is inputted, user is redirected back and flash message is displayed.
 - After creating or editing a task user is redirected to view set by a return of performed function instead of being redirected back where he was.
 It tried including 'onclick="history.go(-1); return false;"' in buttons which worked as far as redirect go, but didn't create or update a task.
 I also tried returning redirect('request.referrer') which did save the task and it